+During the war, the U.S. Supreme Court heard two cases challenging the constitutionality of Executive Order 9066, upholding it both times.
 On December 17, 1944, U.S. Major General Henry C. Pratt issued Public Proclamation No. 21, declaring that, effective January 2, 1945, Japanese-American "evacuees" from the West Coast could return to their homes.
 During the course of World War II, 10 Americans were convicted of spying for Japan, but not one of them was of Japanese ancestry.
-In 1988, President Ronald Reagan signed a bill to recompense each surviving internee with a tax-free check for \$20,000 and an apology from the U.S. government.
+Finally, on February 19, 1976, decades after the war, Gerald Ford formally rescinded Executive Order 9066 with Proclamation 4417, an order prohibiting the executive branch from re-instituting the notorious and tragic World War II order.
+In 1988, President Ronald Reagan issued a public apology on behalf of the government and authorized a \$20,000 tax-free reparation for each former Japanese internee or their descendants.

-- Feb 19 1942 WW2: Holocaust " Jews at the Dvinsk concentration camp are forced to witness the execution of a Jewish woman who exchanged a piece of cloth with a non-Jewish inmate for a box of flour. - Feb 19 1943 WW2: Battle of the Kasserine Pass " First large-scale meeting of American and German forces in World War II.
+• Feb 19 1942 - Holocaust: Jews at the Dvinsk concentration camp are forced to witness the execution of a Jewish woman who exchanged a piece of cloth with a non-Jewish inmate for a box of flour.

+• Feb 19 1943 - WW2: Battle of the Kasserine Pass " First large-scale meeting of American and German forces in World War II.
 Inexperienced and poorly led American troops suffered many casualties and were quickly pushed back over 50 miles (80 km) from their positions west of Faïd Pass by Field Marshal Erwin Rommel.
 This result confirmed a prediction of Winston Churchill, who had strongly advocated that the invasion of France as laid out in the proposed 1942 plan Operation Roundup be delayed until the Allies could support such an ambitious undertaking, which would give the American troops time to get up to speed with the realities of war against the experienced and well-equipped Italians.